Prohibition-era political boss Enoch L. “Nucky” Johnson ran Atlantic City for almost 30 years in the early 1900s.

 In 1929, when New York gangster Charles “Lucky” Luciano wanted to hold a sit down with other crime figures from around the country, he chose Atlantic City as the place to do it, and Johnson as host.

-Even Al Capone showed up to take part in the conference and enjoy being a guest of Johnson’s.
+Even Al Capone showed up to take part in the conference and enjoyed being a guest of Johnson’s.

 In 1933, President Franklin D Roosevelt repealed prohibition and alcohol became available across the rest of the country as well.
 Tourism in Atlantic City fell off and when the Great Depression began, it nosedived.